 |Average time to approval||Not specified|

-A Fifth Third HELOC may be a good option for an existing customer of the bank.
-Here are some of its biggest benefits:
+A Fifth Third HELOC or home equity loan may be a good option for an existing customer of the bank.
+Here are some of the company’s biggest benefits:

 - Fixed-rate option: If you prefer a HELOC over a home equity loan but don’t want the uncertainty of a variable interest rate, you can lock in a fixed rate at any time — just pay a $95 fee to convert some or all of your balance and unlock it at any time for free.

-- Flexible borrowing: Borrowers can get anywhere between $10,000 and $500,000 with Fifth Third, giving you a lot of flexibility for your needs.
+- Flexible borrowing: Borrowers can get anywhere between $10,000 and $500,000 with Fifth Third, giving you a lot of flexibility.

 - Comprehensive customer service: If you need help at any time during the process, you can get help online, over the phone or at your local branch.
 Whether you prefer in-person service or help from a distance, you get your pick.